MileHacker Logo

 Unique Local Transport

 Portofino itself does not have cable cars or funiculars.
-Rapallo, a short train/ferry ride away, offers a funicular connecting to the Sanctuary of Montallegro, with panoramic views.
+Rapallo, a short train/ferry ride away, offers a funicular connecting to the A sanctuary of Montallegro, with panoramic views.

 Mobility & Accessibility Challenges

-Portofino’s unique terrain has specific challenges for travelers with mobility needs.
+Portofino’s unique terrain has particular challenges for travelers with mobility needs.

 Terrain-Related Difficulties